hkamel/MCW-IoT-for-business/Hands-on lab/HOL step-by-step - IoT for business.md

 ### Task 1: Add a new IoT Edge device

-1. Navigate to the Azure Management Azure Management portal, <http://portal.azure.com>
+1. Navigate to the Azure Management portal, <http://portal.azure.com>

 2. Open **IoT Hub** in your solution's resource group